UWPCE-PythonCert/IntroToPython-2014/slides_sources/source/session05.rst

 A bunch of tests exist, but the code to make them pass does not yet exist.

-The red we see in the terminal when we run our tests is a goad to us to write the code that fixes these tests.
+The red you see in the terminal when we run our tests is a goad to us to write the code that fixes these tests.

 Let's do that next!

+===
 LAB
 ===